-A restructuring plan may be initiated on the application to the court of:
+A restructuring plan may be initiated on the application to the court by:

-- a the debtor, either at the same time as its application to be declared bankrupt or within three months of the date of the declaration of bankruptcy (the three-month period may be extended by the court for a further period of not more than one month, provided that it is evidenced that the extension would not be detrimental to the creditors and there are serious indications that the creditors would accept the restructuring plan); or - creditors representing at least 60 per cent of the total liabilities of the debtor (including at least 40 per cent of secured claims and other claims with a special privilege), together with their application to the court for the declaration of bankruptcy in respect of the debtor.
-Calculation of the above percentages must be made and confirmed by a qualifying accountant or auditor on the basis of the latest published financial statements of the debtor (or the debtor's accounting books and records, as the case may be).
+the debtor, either at the same time as its application to be declared bankrupt or within three months of the date of the declaration of bankruptcy (which may be extended by the court for a further period of not more than one month, provided that it is evidenced that the extension would not be detrimental to the creditors and there are serious indications that the creditors would accept the restructuring plan); or b creditors representing at least 60 per cent of the total liabilities of the debtor (including at least 40 per cent of secured claims and other claims with a special privilege), with their application to the court for the declaration of bankruptcy in respect of the debtor.
+Calculation of the these percentages must be made and confirmed by a qualifying accountant or auditor on the basis of the latest published financial statements of the debtor (or the debtor's accounting books and records, as the case may be).

-For these purposes, the Bankruptcy Code includes specific requirements on the content of the draft restructuring plan.
+For these purposes, the Bankruptcy Code includes specific requirements regarding the content of the draft restructuring plan.
 Creditors must approve a draft restructuring plan before it is implemented.
 Accordingly, creditors will receive notice of the meeting to discuss and vote on the restructuring plan.
-There is, however, no general obligation to inform third parties of the meeting to consider the restructuring plan.
+However, there is no general obligation to inform third parties of the meeting to consider the restructuring plan.